Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-json.md

 Automatic converters are used to let the library transform the JSON-formatted text into typed entities automatically by means of Reflection (F#/.NET mechanism for type-introspection), this works nicely for 99% of the time and saves you from having to write conversion code by yourself.

-In the rest of the this chapter, we will focus primarily on [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html) because it has a really API to work with from Elmish applications.
+In the rest of the this chapter, we will focus primarily on [Thoth.Json](https://mangelmaxime.github.io/Thoth/json/v3.html) because it has a really nice API to work with from Elmish applications.
 Fable.SimpleJson on the other hand, exposes a *low-level* API to manipulate and transform JSON itself which makes it more useful as a backbone for other libraries or infrastructure code.
 For example, Fable.SimpleJson is the power-engine behind [Fable.Remoting](https://github.com/Zaid-Ajaj/Fable.Remoting) and [Elmish.Bridge](https://github.com/Nhowka/Elmish.Bridge) where the library handles the deserialization of types on the front-end correctly and efficiently.